 - 3.2.3 Reducing cost of clean energy technologies

-- 3.2.4 Rising adoption of residential and commercial rooftop solar.
+- 3.2.4 adoption of residential and commercial rooftop solar.

 - 3.3 Market Restraints